elcuervo/tangalanga/README.md

 Unfortunately I couldn't find the way the tokens are being generated but the core concept is that the `zpk` cookie key is being sent during a Join will be usable for ~24 hours before expiring.
 This makes trivial to join several known meetings, gether some tokens and then use them for the scans.

+Tokens can be sniffed after a join attempt to a meeting.
+This means that to "fish" a token you'll need a setup that can sniff traffic and also spoof certificates.

+Using Wireshark, Charles or any other of the ssl-proxying-capable tools out there will do the trick.

 ## TOR (only linux)